rishdas2007/FinanceHub/README_DOWNLOAD.md

-# FinanceHub Pro v22 - Ready for Download
+# FinanceHub Pro v22 - Critical ETF Fixes Applied & Ready for Download

 ## 📦 Your Complete Package is Ready